 "We noticed that changing sleeping positions was definitely trickier under 15 extra pounds of weight, so that's something that people who move a lot in bed might want to consider.
 Still, you can reap the benefits of weighted blankets while reading or sitting on the couch; we loved laying the Coolmax across our lap (and fidgeting with the beads) while watching TV." — Karen Tietjen, Product Tester

 If you love the feeling of heavy blankets or comforters piled on top of you, but don’t love the warmth, then YnM’s weighted blanket is a great option.
 Made of a luxe 300 thread count bamboo viscose and filled with glass beads with a high specific heat capacity, it’s designed with breathability in mind.
-The 100% bamboo material is also anti-allergy and antibacterial—and, unlike many other weighted blankets, two extra layers of cotton are woven in between the outer shell and poly fill to best ensure durability and prevent leaks.
+The 100 percent bamboo material is also anti-allergy and antibacterial—and, unlike many other weighted blankets, two extra layers of cotton are woven in between the outer shell and poly fill to best ensure durability and prevent leaks.

 If you don’t have a lot to spend on a weighted blanket but still want the benefits of this natural sleep-inducer, check out the Qusleep Diamond Weighted Blanket.
 The soft cotton blanket is filled with glass beads and features a diamond stitch design to help evenly distribute the soothing weight.